crosstheages/public-data/patch-notes-blast.md

 ### Changes

 - Gameplay
-  - Added a rune tab in the heptagram in game to show all rune effect.
+  - Added a rune tab in the heptagram in game to show all rune effects.
   - Added precision to the level of Blast used in card details.
   - Added hints to rune play describing what the rune effect is when selecting a card.
   - Prevent the player from using Hack Blasts when the opponent doesn't have any card in hand.
 - Collection
-  - Added a rune panel in the statistic tab of the deck edit to display how many Runes of each type you have.
+  - Added a rune panel in the statistics tab of the deck edit to display how many Runes of each type you have.
 - Leaderboard
-  - We changed the display of your points in your rank to be consistant with the current Champion display.
+  - We changed the display of your points in your rank to be consistent with the current Champion display.
   - Players don't reset at 0 points when you get to a new rank anymore.
 Instead, you continue to increase your points throughout your rank advancement.
   - This is only a display change with your ranking points and doesn't change anything to the ranking system.
-  - The display change is already live, but the amount of points needed to rank up will only updated with ther 14716 version of the client.
+  - The display change is already live, but the amount of points needed to rank up will only updated with the 14716 version of the client.
   - Summary of rank thresholds:
     - Bronze: 0-1149 pts
     - Silver: 1150-1499 pts